Strike Back: Project Dawn: Training

 Before filming began, several of the main cast members were sent to a boot camp in South Africa and went through intensive and rigorous military training by former SAS and SBS soldiers.
 Stapleton and Winchester had more training than Birthistle, who just wanted to make sure she could at least be a believable soldier.
 The actors were trained in several aspects including running, teamwork, and weapons.
-Mealing meanwhile, did not go through as much training as the other actors, but did spend mornings training with a commander for the SBS who is also a military adviser on the show.
+Mealing, meanwhile, did not go through as much training as the other actors, but did spend mornings training with a commander for the SBS who is also a military adviser on the show.
 Winchester recalled, "Sully and I would meet every morning at 6am.
 We would run to a chosen location and on the way we had to memorise street names and directions and then our trainers would say 'that car that you just passed what was the licence plate number?'
 Our trainers were ex-SAS guys who made us study everything in detail, for example, we learnt step by step how to enter a room in twos, then alone.
 At the same time, we had to be constantly aware of where our weapon was trained."

-The physical trainers also had to ensure that not only do the actors look like soldiers before filming, but they had to remain that way throughout the shoot.
+The physical trainers also had to ensure that not only did the actors look like soldiers before filming, but also to keep them looking that way throughout the shoot.
 In addition, Stapleton and Winchester had to lose and gain weight, respectively.
 Winchester had to be on a diet of 4,000 calories a day, which included taking protein shakes between meals.
-The actor described the diet as "a workout in itself," having found it "exhausting" eating more food than he was used to.
+The actor described the diet as "a workout in itself", having found it "exhausting" eating more food than he was used to.
 In total, training took approximately one month.